dpawlows/Foundations-of-Scientific-Computing/lessons/L3/coding.rst

 ^^^^^^^^^^^^^^

 There are several ways to install git, but these instructions will do so using the Anaconda Navigator.
-So, that up as you normally would, but don't start a Spyder session.
+So, start that up as you normally would, but **don't** start a Spyder session.
 Instead, once the Navigator is open, launch a JupyterLab session.
 Once you click the
 Launch button, you might be prompted to choose